mlpack/mlpack/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: bug report
+name: Bug report
 about: Use this template for reporting a bug that you have found in mlpack.
-title:
+title: ''
-labels:
+labels: 't: bug report, s: unanswered'
-assignees:
+assignees: rcurtin

 ---